jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/Intune/Readme.md

 ![image](https://github.com/user-attachments/assets/3cdd98ea-86f3-40b9-a8de-159c8daaeb63)

 This is only merely a baseline, do not blindly roll out to all groups (by default it will not apply to any groups).
-You will need to configure extensions manually.
+You will need to configure extensions manually (ive left in some extensions I allow/use and also demonstrate how to do minimium extension version).
 You may want to unblock 3rd party LLMs too.
 Also consider leveraging the built in applocker policy to block non-edge browsers

 ![image](https://github.com/user-attachments/assets/27f50ea0-84d0-456d-b53c-4d9c0d90fad6)